nnewt1/a3-nnewt1-pub/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: Used GitHub OAuth to sign in.
 Alexander Beck's passport-github-demo repository was a massive help in getting this to work.
-- **Tech Achievement 2**: Used Vercel to host instead of Glitch.
-Like the interface and deployment process better with Vercel, and it seems to be better integrated with GitHub.
+- **Tech Achievement 2**: Used Render to host instead of Glitch.
+Like the interface and deployment process better with Render, and it seems to be better integrated with GitHub.

 ## Design/Evaluation Achievements
 - N/A